-Encourage your students to listen carefully to their conversation partner, having them repeat themselves slowly until they understand them, and to formulate clear answers in English, keeping the conversation as coherent as they can using the words they both know.
+Encourage your students to listen carefully to their conversation partners, having them repeat themselves slowly until they understand them, and formulate clear answers in English, keeping the conversation as coherent as they can using the words they both know.

 Some suggestions for helping your students transition into independent conversations with partners: